 Cash bonuses can similarly be sacrificed for the purposes of this section, salary and bonus are interchangeable terms unless specifically stated otherwise.

 This section looks at the mechanics of salary sacrifice.

-The diagram below summarises the rates, bands and allowances for income tax and NI for 2020/21:
+The table below summarises the rates, bands and allowances for income tax and NI for 2021/22:

 Scottish taxpayers will pay the Scottish rate of income tax (SRIT) on non-savings and non-dividend (NSND) income.
 NSND income includes employment income, profits from self-employment (including sole trades and partnerships), rental profits, and pension income (including the state pension).
 Similarly, from 6 April 2019 Welsh Taxpayers pay the Welsh Rate of Income Tax (CRIT (C for Cymru)) on NSND income.